barotjay998/reverse-proxy-ception/README.md

 Reverse Proxy-ception

 ## Name Motivation
-The concept of a reverse proxy being a proxy that sits in front of multiple servers, and the idea of a dream within a dream from the movie "Inception".
+The concept of a reverse proxy being a proxy that sits in front of multiple servers.

 ## Authors
 This project was developed by: